geut/brode/README.md

 > How I'm going to test a JavaScript module in Chrome/Firefox?

-That's why we create `brode`.
+That's why we created `brode`.

-In principle, `brode` is a command-line tool that allows you to run JavaScript files in the browser on top of a Node.js polyfill environment:
+In summary, `brode` is a command-line tool that allows you to run JavaScript files in the browser on top of a Node.js polyfill environment.

+## Example

+Take a look at this example, here we are testing some code that will run on firefox:

 ```javascript
 // index.js